AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-40/acsd-54472-customers-of-rejected-company-can-still-authenticate-and-place-orders.md

 1. Change the company status to *Rejected*.
 1. Send a [!DNL GraphQL] request to obtain the company's user authorization token.
 1. Set customer status to *Inactive*.
-1. Send [!DNL GraphQL] request to obtain company's user authorization token.
+1. Send a [!DNL GraphQL] request to obtain the company's user authorization token.

 <u>Expected results</u>: